SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/LexicalStructure.rst

 * Single Quote (``\'``)
 * Unicode scalar (:literal:`\\u{`:emphasis:`n`:literal:`}`), where *n* is between one and eight hexadecimal digits

 ..
-TR: Are \v and \f allowed for vertical tab and formfeed?
-   We allow them as whitespace as of now -- should that mean we want escape sequences for them too?
-   See also feedback 300722.

-..
 The behavior of \n and \r is not the same as C.
    We specify exactly what those escapes mean.
    The behavior on C is platform dependent --